robindelaater/robindelaater/README.md

 Working on both ends of the software spectrum, doing technical implementation as well as client support, has given me a solid understanding of code and communication.

 - 🔭 I’m currently working at MultiSafepay under [@robin-multisafepay](https://github.com/robin-multisafepay)
-- 🌱 I’m currently learning how to focus on one thing at a time! 😛
+- 🌱 Learning how to focus on one thing at a time! 😛
 - 👯 I’m looking to collaborate on anything really, just shoot me a message.
 - 💬 Ask me about payments and/or e-commerce development!
 - 📫 How to reach me: DM me on Twitter or send me an email.